 FEATURES

-EU system of PEU system of PDO/PGI
+EU system of PDO/PGI

 The organic logo gives a coherent visual identity to European Union produced organic products sold in the EU.
 This makes it easier for EU based consumers to identify organic products and helps farmers to market them across all EU countries.